rrumale/multitenant_indepth/manage-app/manage-app.md

 ## **Step 8:** SQL CONTAINERS Clause

 When a metadata-linked table is queried using the CONTAINERS clause in the application root, a UNION ALL of the table rows from the application root and all the opened application PDBs is returned.
 Thus, by leveraging the CONTAINERS clause, the user-created data can be aggregated across many application PDBs from one single place; i.e., the application root.
-If we need to retrieve data from a subset of the PDBs, we can include a filter on CON_ID or CON$NAME in the WHERE clause.
+If we need to retrieve data from a subset of the PDBs, we can include a filter on CON_ID or CON\$NAME in the WHERE clause.
 These are pseudo columns that can be queried or used in where clause.
 This clause also helps us to do DML operations on all open App PDBs or specific  App PDBs.

 26. Use the containers clause